karlseguin/the-little-redis-book/en/redis.md

 ## Putting It Together

 We've touched on a number of high level topics.
 The last thing I want to do before diving into Redis is bring some of those topics together.
-Specifically, query limitations, data structures and Redis' way to store data in memory.
+Specifically, query limitations, data structures, and Redis' way to store data in memory.

 When you add those three things together you end up with something wonderful: speed.
 Some people think "Of course Redis is fast, everything's in memory."
 But that's only part of it.
 The real reason Redis shines versus other solutions is its specialized data structures.

 How fast?
-It depends on a lot of things - which commands you are using, the type of data, and so on.
+It depends on a lot of various things - which commands you are using, the type of data, and so on.
 But Redis' performance tends to be measured in tens of thousands, or hundreds of thousands of operations **per second**.
 You can run `redis-benchmark` (which is in the same folder as the `redis-server` and `redis-cli`) to test it out yourself.

 I once changed code which used a traditional model to using Redis.
 A load test I wrote took over 5 minutes to finish using the relational model.
 It took about 150ms to complete in Redis.
 You won't always get that sort of massive gain, but it hopefully gives you an idea of what we are talking about.